rust-lang/rfcs/text/3476-expose-fn-type.md

 }
 ```

-It should be also possible to get the type of functions inside impl blocks:
+It should be also possible to get the type of associated functions:

 ```rust
 struct MyStruct;